 - 80% builds are still legal.
-But you have to stay afloat the new laws.
+But you have to stay afloat of the new laws.
 Any new builds cannot be made into an AW.
-AB 857 requires that by Jan 1, 2019 all completed firearms have a serial number.
+AB 857 requires that by Jan 1, 2019, all completed firearms have a serial number.
 If you engrave prior to July 1, 2018, you do not need to notify any government entity.
 But if you do it after, you’ll have to apply to the state (pay fees, get a serial number, etc).
 More info here.

 Let’s go through each of the features again with our suggestions of how to make them compliant.

-Futureless Muzzle Devices
+Best Featureless Muzzle Devices

-Opt for a muzzle brake/compensator instead.
+Or opt for a muzzle brake/compensator instead.

 If it talks about flash hiding or suppressing in the description, just err on the safe side and don’t get it.
-Here are three of our favorites that did really well in this muzzle device shootout.

-Precision Armament M4-72 Severe Duty: #1 in reducing recoil. ($90)
+Precision Armament M4-72 Severe Duty

 The biggest aesthetic and functional change you’ll do in your quest to go featureless.

 It might look odd/ugly, but I’ve found that I quickly adapted to the different grip.